Morgan-Griffiths/trading_language/README.md

 symbol_pool symbols
 user set variables (just in case)

-Local context:
+## Local context
-current symbol

-intermediate layer that fetches data and sends data for the interpreter. has access to the db, csvs and tda api.
-When the interpreter queries a value like SPY. it needs to return the price.
-This would be all the symbol tickers. various portfolio historical spy is csv lookup. which should be stored for the market duration. any other csv lookup should also be stored for the duration.
+during evaluation you can access the current symbol price with symbol_price.
+For example

+-   Volume > 2M and
+-   IV > 50 and
+-   mean(positioning(days(0 to 4))) < -0.0025 and
+-   symbol_price > 2 and
+-   order status rejected

+interpreter batch fetchs symbol attrs. local state when filter symbols 1 at a time, consisting of all the symbol attributes and local function vars.
+These are more like getters.

 ## Interpreter